bkaczmarczik28/matplotlib-challenge/README.md

 # matplotlib-challenge
-Homework 5 on Matplotlip by Beryl Kaczmarczik
+Homework 5 on Matplotlib by Beryl Kaczmarczik